Escambia County Sheriff's Office (Florida)

 The Escambia County Sheriff's Office (ECSO) or Escambia Sheriff's Office (ESO) is the primary law enforcement agency of unincorporated Escambia County and the town of Century.
 ECSO is headed by a sheriff, who serves a four-year term and is elected in a partisan election.
-The current sheriff is Chip Simmons.
+The current sheriff is Chip W. Simmons.

 Department Structure

 The Escambia County Sheriff's Office is headed by a sheriff.
 Currently, the Sheriff is Chip W. Simmons who replaced former Sheriff David Morgan in 2021.
 Simmons was previously Chief of Police for the City of Pensacola, Florida, in Escambia County, Florida.

 Chief Deputy

 The rank of chief deputy is the second-highest rank in the Office, reporting directly to the Sheriff.
 Each chief deputy serves as a member of the senior command staff and assists the sheriff in managing civilian and commissioned personnel.